Insulin is essential for processing glucose and enabling it to enter the cells of the body, where it provides energy.

 Exercise is a great way to ensure that the body is using blood glucose and removing it from the blood.
 It also generally strengthens the heart and blood vessels, protecting it against some of the more severe complications of diabetes.

-Avoiding tobacco use, illicit drug use, and excessive alcohol consumption is helpful for reducing the risk of diabetes.
+Avoiding tobacco use, drug misuse, and limiting alcohol intake can help reduce the risk of diabetes and its complications.
 These all put a strain on the kidneys, liver, and heart, and increase the risk of complications.

 I have type 1 diabetes.
 How do I manage these symptoms and avoid the more severe complications?